Movies

 Genre: thriller, detective

-What's notable: a retired spy living on the French Riviera, enchanted by a mysterious hotel neighbor, confronts the ghosts of his past after her sudden disappearance.
+What's notable: a spy spending his retirement on the French Riviera and enchanted by a mysterious hotel neighbor confronts the ghosts of his past after her sudden disappearance.

 Predators — 8 December (dir.
 David Osit / Paramount+)